Though people often post selfies on social media to show off their looks, one Iowa woman is making headlines for a more unusual cosmetic story.

 Though the images of her scar may seem intense, Lubbock told Yahoo that’s exactly the point.

 “I remember seeing skin cancer posts on Facebook and thinking, “Oh, that’ll never happen to me,”” Lubbock admitted.
 “I wanted to bring awareness to not only what can happen when you’re out in the sun without sunscreen but also in a tanning bed,” Lubbock says.
 “I’m so young and will now deal with this the rest of my life!”

 According to the American Academy of Dermatology Association, skin cancer is the most common cancer in the U.S. As the organization estimates that 178,560 new cases of melanoma, 87,290 noninvasive (in situ) and 91,270 invasive, will be diagnosed across the country in 2018, Lubbock hopes that her message will inspired to get their skin checked, stat.

-“I am so glad the story is getting out there because I have at least 30 messages of people getting checked out now!
-It has literally done exactly what I want it to and it can only help even more from here!” she told Fox News.
+“I am so glad the story is getting out there because I have at least 30 messages of people getting checked out now! she told Fox News of viral story.

 "I would just like people to know that even if you’re worried/scared and putting it off...GO IN, get it checked out.
 Either for peace of mind or at least it’s so much better the dermatologist catch [a problem] early and start treatment!